Easy bank reconciliation from $5 p/m

 What is bank reconciliation?

-Bank reconciliation is the process of comparing the cash activity in your financial records to the transactions on your bank statement to help identify any mistakes and monitor cash flow.
+Bank reconciliation is the process of comparing the cash activity in your accounting records to the transactions on your bank statement to help identify any mistakes and monitor cash flow.

-Once BankData is connected to your bank, your latest banking and credit card transactions flow in automatically, ready for you to reconcile.
+Once BankData is connected to your bank account, your latest banking and credit card transactions flow in automatically, ready for you to reconcile.

 It even organises them for you with a system that learns from you over time making it perfect for managing recurring transactions for regular clients and suppliers.